 Education

-The resuscitation and treatment of acutely unstable patients has historically been one of the four cardinal roles of the Nordic anaesthesiologist, along with operative anaesthesia (including perioperative medicine), intensive care medicine, and pain management.
-The SSAI has established advanced educational programs for each of these major roles (pillars) of anaesthesiology as well as for various subspecialist roles within anaesthesiology, such as paediatric-, obstetric-, and cardiothoracic anaesthesia.
+The resuscitation and treatment of acutely unstable patients is one of the four cardinal roles of the Nordic anaesthesiologist, along with anaesthesia (including perioperative medicine), intensive care medicine, and pain management.
+The SSAI has established advanced educational programmes for these four pillars of anaesthesiology as well as for various subspecialist roles within anaesthesiology, such as paediatric-, obstetric-, and cardiothoracic anaesthesia.
 Although every anaesthesiologist is expected to have a solid foundation in caring for unstable patients through their training and practice in theatres and in the intensive care department, keeping up with the advancing science and treatment possibilities for the emergency management of critically ill and injured patients can be a daunting task.
-To further strengthen anesthesiologists in this role the SSAI established the advanced postgraduate training program in Critical Emergency Medicine (CrEM; previously referred to as Emergency Critical Care).
+To further strengthen anaesthesiologists in this role the SSAI established the advanced postgraduate training programme in Critical Emergency Medicine (CrEM, previously referred to as Emergency Critical Care).
 CrEM deals with advanced resuscitation science and practice in a broad sense, for both trauma and acute illness, in various patient categories and settings.
-The training program focuses on the patient that has sustained an injury or become acutely ill outside the hospital and requires immediate medical assistance at the scene of the incident, en route to the hospital or on presentation to the emergency department.

-Despite the similar nomenclature, CrEM should not be confused with the primary specialty of Emergency Medicine which is focused on the diagnosis, risk stratification, emergency treatment and disposition of any and all patients that present to the emergency department of the hospital.
-A small subset of these patients will be critically ill and unstable and in the Nordic countries, anaesthesiologists will be summoned to resuscitate, stabilise or otherwise manage this subset of patients.
-These patients are the focus of the postgraduate training in Critical Emergency Medicine.
+Despite the similar nomenclature, CrEM should not be confused with the primary specialty of Emergency Medicine, which is focused on the diagnosis, risk stratification, emergency treatment and disposition of any and all patients that present to the emergency department of the hospital.
+A small subset of these patients will be critically ill and unstable and in the Nordic countries, anaesthesiologists will be summoned to resuscitate, stabilise or otherwise manage this subset of patients and these are the focus of the postgraduate training in Critical Emergency Medicine.

-The overarching topics / training objectives for the program are
+The overarching topics / training objectives for the programme are

 1. Advanced resuscitation practice in the widest sense